 How can we ease this worry for parents and students?

 Kids need to identify and claim their strongest traits, interests, values, and preferences.
 That foundational insight yields many clues about career options and educational plans.
 And, often this consideration is best done with a thinking partner that’s not Mom or Dad.

-We created Guided Self Assessment as an engaged and sustained program to work with each student as they work on this thinking.
+We created Guided Self Assessment as an engaged and sustained program to work with each student as they work on this thinking and supports them as they begin to research careers.
 Through a series of private, one-on-one conversations between the student and the trained At The Core facilitator, your student is given the gift of time and attention to work towards their own self-knowledge.